steerpike/obsidian-brightcarvings/obsidian-brightcarvings/The Big Book of Observability.md

 ## Issues:

 - Observability dashboards all over the place

-- Using, but also avoiding the provided platform(s)
+- Using, but also avoiding the provided platforms
 - Engineer’s working on undifferentiated heavy lifting
 - Alert spam
 - Observability not helping in Incidents
 - Over reliance on Logging
 - Collect everything mentality
 - Varying maturity levels
 - Scaling is costly

 ## What do we want?

 - We want to reduce the number of platforms we are reliant on
 - We want to reduce cost
 - Reduce complexity for users
 - We want to adhere to open standards and not subject ourselves to vendor lock-in
 - We want to provide solutions for both low and high maturity teams working towards observability

 ## Principles of Observability

 - You shouldn’t have to be an expert in a system in order to be able to debug it
 -

 ## Questions

 1. What does good observability look like?
 What’s our north star?
 2. What if we burnt the whole thing down and started from scratch?
 	- What if we just went with New Relic?
 How do we decide?
 	- Are there parts of our existing stack we could replace with SaaS/PaaS products?
 Which ones?
 How?

 3. How do we currently manage and process our existing CDN logs for all our CDNs (fastly, cloudfront, akamai)
 - How do we manage the sheer quantity of logs we receive?
 - How much data do we get per day?
 - How much does it cost us to run, maintain and store?
 - How long do we store data for?
 - What is the right method for processing and storing the amount of data we have?

 4. What are the baseline metrics and observability posture we expect on every service deployed to production?
 How do developers create the dashboards we expect of them?

 - Initially scope this to online serving systems that are interested in a request/response lifecycle for a user (so ignore offline processing/batch jobs)
 - Start with the four golden signals
 - Latency (time taken to serve a request)
 - Traffic (how much demand is placed on your system)
 - Errors (rate of requests that are failing)
 - Saturation (how “full” your service is)

 5. How do application teams get started with adding tracing to their applications?

 ## Existing System

 Architecture document here:

 [https://drive.google.com/file/d/1qc5qO1enhMeajNVmSqHsnIZGGa3FZzgS/view?ts=66a994e8](https://drive.google.com/file/d/1qc5qO1enhMeajNVmSqHsnIZGGa3FZzgS/view?ts=66a994e8)

 ## Resources